termux/termux-gui/Protocol.md

     - id: The id of the created notification channel.
 Notification channels are shared between all clients using Termux:GUI, so choose a unique name.
     - importance: 0: min, shows the icon in the tray, 1: low, shows the notification, 2: default, can make noise, 3: high, intrusive, 4: max, very intrusive
     - name: The displayed name for the channel in the Android notification settings.
-- createNotification: creates a custom notification.
-If you need more standard notifications, use Termux:API instead.
-Returns the notification id used for further calls.
+- createNotification: Creates a notification.
+Returns the notification id used for further calls. layout, expandedLayout and hudLayout are incompatible with title, content, largeImage and largeText.
   - params:
     - id: The id of the notification to update.
 If not specified, generates a new id.
-    - ongoing: If true, the Notification cannot be dismissed by the user, but the Notification is automatically dismissed when you close the connection to the plugin.
+    - ongoing: If true, the notification cannot be dismissed by the user, but the notification is automatically dismissed when you close the connection to the plugin.
     - layout: The id of the remote Layout to use.
-    - expandedLayout: The id of the remote Layout to use when the Notification has been expanded.
+    - expandedLayout: The id of the remote Layout to use when the notification has been expanded.
 Optional.
+    - hudLayout: The id of the remote Layout to use when the notification is shown as a head-up notification Optional.
+    - title: The notification title.
+    - content: The notification content text.
+    - largeImage: A large image to display in the expanded view.
+You can only set either largeImage or largeText.
+    - largeText: A large block of text to display in the expanded view.
+HTML formatting is supported.
+You can only set either largeImage or largeText.
+    - largeImageAsThumbnail: If true, the largeImage is shown as a thumbnail in the collapsed view.
     - icon: An image for the Notification in PNG or JPEG.
 Defaults to the Termux:GUI app icon if left empty.
     - channel: The notification channel id.
     - importance: The same as for createNotificationChannel.
 This is the importance used on Android versions lower than 8.0.
     - alertOnce: If this call is used to update a notification, don't alert the user again.
+    - showTimestamp: Shows the timestamp of the notification.
+    - timestamp: Optional.
+The timestamp to use in form of milliseconds since start of the epoch.
+    - actions: Optional.
+An array of strings with the names of actions.
+Pressing actions will generate a notificationaction event
+- cancelNotification: Cancels a notification.
+  - params:
+    - id: The id of the notification to cancel.